DecodedCo/digital-enlightenment/README.md

-Digital Enlightenment in a Day Boilerplate
+Sensor Dashboard Boilerplate
 =========================

-This boilerplate helps attendees get going with their Digital Enlightenment dashboards.
+This boilerplate helps attendees get going with their sensor-driven dashboards.
 It includes the following files.

 ## HTML

+#### index.html

+Boilerplate for the dashboard content

+## CSS

-#### mobile.html
+#### dashboard.css

-Boilerplate to optimize page for mobile web app experience
+Boilerplate for dashboard design

 ## JavaScript

-#### map.js
+#### dashboard.js

-Boilerplate to add a Google Map with Live Traffic
+Boilerplate to add a Google Map with Live Traffic, Live Weather and Live Sensor Feed

-#### weather.js

-Boilerplate to add live weather data from OpenWeatherMap API